-After ten months and an incredible journey around much of Australia’s coast the time has come to say goodbye to Winifred our much loved Winnebago.
+After ten months and an incredible journey around much of Australia’s coast the time has come to say goodbye to Winifred my much loved Winnebago.

-Having previously shared with you our Wanderlust Guide to Purchasing a Vehicle, I thought it might be an idea to post our guide to ensuring you retain your initial investment and get the best price possible when selling a vehicle abroad.
+Having previously shared details of how I came to buy her on social media I thought it might be an idea to post a guide to how I have ensured I retained my initial investment and got the best price possible when selling a vehicle here in Australia.

 Start by listing the vehicle for sale online.

-In Australia we found that the cheapest forums for this were Gumtree and Ebay.
-There are a number of specialist motorhome and caravan sales websites that charge a fee to list an advert, however we decided to use these as a last resort due to the large listing fee.
+In Australia I found that the cheapest forums for this were Gumtree and Ebay.
+There are a number of specialist motorhome and caravan sales websites that charge a fee to list an advert, however I decided to use these as a last resort due to the large listing fee.